tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/list-aliases.md

     }
 ```

 You can filter the response down to just the properties you're interested in.
-For example, if you want only a list of synonym map names, use the OData **select** query option:
+For example, if you want only a list of alias names, use the OData **select** query option:

 ```http
 GET https://[service name].search.windows.net/aliases?api-version=[api-version]&$select=name